Judeous/Cryptyrinth/Cryptyrinth.md

 + DefendAttack
   + Checks to see if _totalDefense_ is 0
     + If it is, then flavor text is displayed, and GetDirectAttack is called
-    + Otherwise, _name_, _totalHealth_, and _totalDefense_ are displayed, then _totalDefense has _damage_ is subtracted from it, then depending on whether or not _totalDefense fell below or to 0, different flavor text is displayed, then _name_, _totalHealth_, and _totalDefense_ are displayed once more
+    + Otherwise, _totalDefense has _damage_ is subtracted from it, then depending on whether or not _totalDefense fell below or to 0, different flavor text is displayed
+  + _name_, _totalHealth_, and _totalDefense_ are displayed
 + GetExp
   + returns _experience